maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 In such cases, it become more clear that Class objects does not behave as Integer or Text values.
 *That's why we thought it would be better to use another symbol when setting variables : to remind that's not a plain affectation.*

+### More on aliases

-### Now what if you want to keep Alice in a variable, and not the Best Player ?
+Now what if you want to keep Alice in a variable, and not the Best Player ?
 The following code will work "as expected".

 ```